SichangHe/CS304_group_project/project7/project7_report.md

 1. The `compute-mfcc-feats` command is used to compute MFCC features from the input audio data.
 2. The `compute-kaldi-pitch-feats` command is used to compute pitch features from the input audio data.
 3. The `paste-feats` command is used to combine the MFCC and pitch features into a single feature representation.
-4. The `copy-feats` command is used to save the combined features to the directory specified by the `$mfcc_pitch_dir` variable in binary format.
+4. The `copy-feats` command is used to save the combined features to the directory specified by the `$mfcc_pitch_dir` (train, test, dev) variable in binary format.

 The script generates `.scp` text files that map utterance IDs to positions in an archive `.ark` file.
 These files store the paths to the binary feature archives along with their associated utterance IDs.